miladra/problem-solving-by-coding-patterns/src/main/java/com/patterns/depthfirst/PathSum.md

 # Idea

 Clarifying questions:
+Can the binary tree have duplicate values?
+Can the values in the binary tree be negative?
-Is the tree a binary search tree or a general binary tree?
+Is the binary tree guaranteed to be non-empty?
 Are the values in the tree integers or can they be floating-point numbers also?
 What should be the return value if the root is null?